Was Your Child’s Cephalhematoma Properly Treated?

 A cephalhematoma occurs in about 1% – 2% of natural vaginal deliveries.
 For deliveries that require the use of forceps or a vacuum extractor, it occurs in about 3% – 4% of those types of births.
 Having a cephalhematoma does not necessarily mean that the child will suffer further from injuries.
 Typically it will cause anemia and/or jaundice within days two and five of life; however, there are instances where a cephalhematoma can hide brain trauma and/or a skull fracture.
 In addition, a child with cephalhematoma may be vulnerable to infection from bacteria entering the blood when the blood seeps back into the body and flows through the heart to other areas of the body.

-Another risk is the possibility for the onset of infection occurring inside the cephalhematoma lesion.
-Although this is a far less common occurrence, doctors and nurses should closely monitor any newborn at risk if the lesion enlarges, if the baby's head grows in circumference, or if the lesion is more tender than usual.
+Another risk is the possibility of the onset of infection occurring inside the cephalhematoma lesion.
+Although this is a far less common occurrence, doctors and nurses should closely monitor any newborn at risk if the lesion enlarges, if the baby’s head grows in circumference, or if the lesion is more tender than usual.

 How Is A Cephalhematoma Treated?